Human Sciences

 Main Content

 All students must submit a Program of Study with a Graduate Faculty member in the first semester of graduate school.
-All Program of Study forms will be approved by the Graduate Program Committee prior to the beginning of the second semester of graduate school.
+All Program of Study forms will be approved by the Graduate Program Director when the student is enrolled in SHUS 503.

 Master of Science (M.S.) in Human Sciences